SchweizerischeBundesbahnen/BCNFStar/README.md

 ### Docker

-If want to use a docker container for deployment you can skip the steps above.
+If you want to use a docker container for deployment you can skip the steps above.
 Just follow the next commands.

 First set up your personal DB configuration in [](docker-compose.yml).
 By default we use a standard postgres database configuration.